-The restoration or operation of historic signs within a local historic conservation district or a district listed in the National Register of Historic Places.
+The restoration or operation of historic signs within a local historic conservation district or a district listed in the National

+Register of Historic Places.
-ii.
-Electronic message board lighting may be provided by right in the B-3 and B-5

-Districts or in the the R-1A District as a conditional use as follows:
+- ii.
+Electronic message board lighting may be provided by right in the B-3 and B-5 Districts or in the R-1A District as a conditional use as follows: - iii.

-- iii.
 Flashing, blinking, animated or scrolling messages are prohibited. - iv.
-Messages shall post for a minimum time of 30 seconds. - v.
-The minimum elapsed times between messages shall be 3 seconds; - vi.
-Messages consist of time or alphabetic or numeric characters on a background that may not include any video or moving images; - vii.
-The use of red lights is discouraged in electronic message board signs; - viii.
+Messages shall post for a minimum time of 30 seconds and the minimum elapsed times between messages shall be 3 seconds; - v.
+Messages consisting of time or alphabetic or numeric characters on a background that may not include any video or moving images; - vi.
+The use of red lights is discouraged in electronic message board signs; - vii.
 An electronic message is considered accessory to a larger static sign.
-The electronic message portion of such sign shall constitute no more than 40% of sign area of a freestanding sign and shall be limited to one such sign per lot. - ix.
+The electronic message portion of such sign shall constitute no more than 40% of sign area of a freestanding sign and shall be limited to one such sign per lot. - viii.
 Electronic message boards shall be separated from the nearest lot line of any residential use by a minimum 200 feet. - 10.8.3 Measuring Sign Height.
-For directions on how to measure sign height, please refer to section 6.8.5 of this Code.
+For directions on how to measure sign height, please refer to Section 6.7.5 of this Code.